 This is partly the result of short-term positive developments.
 The resumption of international travel has seen the number of tourists arriving in Madagascar double between 2022 and 2023, for example.
 Prudent deficit reduction measures, with the assistance of the International Monetary Fund (IMF), has helped Madagascar bring public spending and the country’s debt burden under control.

-However, there are also longer-term trends at play which suggest that Madagascar could be in store for higher levels of growth in the years ahead and that the vision set out in the MEP could be achieved.
+However, there are also longer-term trends at play which suggest that Madagascar could be in line for higher levels of growth in the years ahead and that the vision set out in the MEP could be achieved.

 The Malagasy government has taken considerable steps to liberalise strategic national industries including mining, telecommunications, and energy and thereby promote greater levels of foreign direct investment (FDI).
 This has involved establishing new organisations, including the EDBM, designed to ease the way for foreign investors to enter the Malagasy market.